sibahota059/SPHChatBubble/README.md

 - [Send a PR](https://help.github.com/articles/using-pull-requests  )
 - be a Part of a job which can help a lot of beginers.

-IF YOU MAKE CHANGES IN DIFFERENT FILES AND MAKE ONLY 1 'COMMIT' IT WON'T HAVE AN APPROPRIATE 'COMMIT TITLE'.
-MAKE SURE YOU COMMIT EVERY MINOR CHANGE.

 thanks.

 ### Contribute: I'd love to include your contributions.
 Feel free to improve it, send comments or suggestions.
 Please let me know if you have great idea on it.